accmelons567-ship-it/caddy-guide/README.md

 systemctl daemon-reload
 ```

-Putting the api key in env file make it safer than just putting it in the raw caddyfile
+Putting the api key in env file make it safer then just putting it in the raw caddyfile

 # Caddyfile
 ```